 Whelp, I’ve finally cracked, I got tired of digging through an endless stream of bookmarks and old tickets.
 What better way to document a descent into madness than starting with a SIP issue!

-Outbound calls will fail after the far end answers.
-Sometimes a few second of media will get through before the call ends.
+Outbound calls will fail after the far-end answers.
+Sometimes a few seconds of media will get through before the call ends.
 This can happen because of a delay between the SG-90 sending bye and the media stream ending.
 Occasionally a call will work.
 We’ll go into why in a second.